shiradofu/nice-scroll.nvim/README.md

 By specifying `{ hlslens = true }` you can enable hlslens integration.
 But it's already included in the 'nice' default for `n` and `N`!
 So you don't have to do it manually.
-(If nvim-hlslens is not installed, it is just ignored.)
+(If nvim-hlslens is not installed, it's just ignored.)

 ```lua
 -- This is perfect.